BricksRL/bricksrl/README.md

 ### Offline RL
 <details>
   <summary>Click me</summary>

-With the use of precollected [offline datasets](https://huggingface.co/datasets/compsciencelab/BricksRL-Datasets) we can pretrain agents with offline RL to perform a task without the need of real world interaction.
+With the use of precollected [datasets](https://huggingface.co/datasets/compsciencelab/BricksRL-Datasets) we can pretrain agents with offline RL to perform a task without the need of real world interaction.
 Such pretrained policies can be evaluated directly or used for later training to fine tuning the pretrained policy on the real robot.

 #### Datasets
 The datasets can be downloaded from huggingface and contain expert and random transitions for the 2Wheeler (RunAway-v0 and Spinning-v0), Walker (Walker-v0) and RoboArm (RoboArm-v0) robots.